 Take your roast; sprinkle with salt then genorously with black pepper, cut 4 cloves of garlic and spread evenly over meat.
 Add fresh thyme, basil, and rosemary; rub over meat.
 Let sit over night tightly wrapped in plastic wrap.
 Before cooking let meat arrive to room temperature.

 Remove roast from smoker when thickest (Center) part of roast reached a temperature of 130 degrees.
-This will allow for Rare at the center and all ranges all the way to Well Done on the outer cuts of the roast.
+This will allow for rare at the center and all ranges all the way to well done on the outer cuts of the roast.
 Let stand before cutting for 15 minutes to allow roast to rest.
 Slice against the grain in desired thickness.
-Enjoy

 Smoking a Tri Tip Roast